 How do I know if I should I have a myomectomy or a hysterectomy?

 Both operations are used to treat fibroids.
-As the names say, a myomectomy removes the fibroids and preserves the uterus while a hysterectomy removes the whole uterus.
+A myomectomy removes the fibroids and preserves the uterus while a hysterectomy removes the whole uterus.
 The two options work well to remove the fibroids and reduce symptoms.
 Several factors can influence the decision, but ultimately it comes down to the individual woman's choice.
-A woman may chose to preserve the uterus because she wants to preserve her ability to fall pregnant, because she still wants to have periods or simply because of personal preference.
+A woman may choose to preserve the uterus because she wants to preserve her ability to fall pregnant, because she still wants to have periods or simply because of personal preference.

 Are there any advantages to having a hysterectomy?

 Removing the uterus is guaranteed to stop excessive bleeding as there are no more periods.
 In addition, it avoids the growth of other fibroids requiring more surgery in the future.
 It is seen as a more definitive treatment.

 The most obvious is the preservation of a woman's fertility and the ability to fall pregnant.
 It should be chosen by women who intend to have children or want to keep their options open, as well as by any woman who wants to preserve the uterus.